girsy01/monsterMaze/README.md

 2. **Randomly choose walls** and remove them, but only if doing so connects two previously unconnected areas of the maze.
 3. **Continue removing walls** until all cells are connected and the maze is fully generated.

-This process ensures that there is always a path between any two points in the maze, while avoiding loops or isolated sections.
+This process ensures that there is always a path between any two points in the maze, avoiding isolated sections.
+However, in smaller mazes, isolated path fields occasionally appeared, making the level unsolvable.
+To prevent this, an additional check was implemented to regenerate the maze whenever this issue occurs.

+Initially, the maze was generated using the DFS (Depth-First Search) algorithm.
+However, this often resulted in very long dead-ends, making the game more difficult as monsters would frequently get stuck in these areas, and it became challenging for the player to navigate.
+To improve gameplay, the maze generation was switched to Kruskal’s Algorithm, which creates more balanced mazes and ensures a more enjoyable experience.

 # Backlog
-- implement input fields for custom field size (#rows, #columns)
+- Implement input fields for custom field size (#rows, #columns)
+- Introduce different monster types with unique behaviors (e.g., faster movement, monsters that chase the player, or different moving patterns)
+- Implement time-based scoring, rewarding players for completing levels faster
+- Increase monster movement speed as players reach higher levels to additionally raise the difficulty progressively

-## Technologies Used
+# Technologies Used
 - **HTML**
 - **CSS**
 - **JavaScript**